 Should students with disabilities visit the campus before they make decisions?

 Yes, if at all possible, particularly if a physical disability is present and you are concerned about accessibility.
 Take a tour.
 Meet with the admissions office.
-Meet with the Program Director of Services for the Office of Disability Services (ODS).
+Meet with the Program Director of Services for the Office of Accessibility (OA).
 If it is not possible to visit, call and ask questions.
 Plan ahead.

-No fee is charged for the services offered through Winthrop University's Office of Disability Services.
+No fee is charged for the services offered through Winthrop University's Office of Accessibility.

-No. All disabilities - physical, learning, psychological (e.g. Attention Deficit Disorder), chronic medical, etc. - are served by ODS.
+No. All disabilities - physical, learning, psychological (e.g. Attention Deficit Disorder), chronic medical, etc. - are served by OA.

 No. All student documentation regarding a disability is confidential.
 It would not be released to campus Records and Registration or to a potential employer without signed student consent.